priyanshu73/ycp2024/README.md

 ## How we built it
 Frontend: React for web interface, Electron for desktop application
 Hardware: Raspberry Pi 5 for in-store kiosks
-AI/ML: Trained custom datasets for skin condition recognition Local Processing: Integrated Llama model for offline analysis and suggestion system.
+ML: Trained custom datasets for skin condition recognition with TensorFlow
+Backend: FastAPI and Gemini API to format suggestion system Local Processing: Integrated Llama model for offline analysis and suggestion system.

 Dual Architecture: